 You want the very best for your child and that's why we recommend following the American Academy of Pediatrics (AAP) guidelines for well child exams and immunizations.
 At each exam we’ll check your child's growth, well-being and development as well as offer guidance on nutrition, sleep, safety and other important topics.
 These visits are a great opportunity to learn more and ask questions about your child's health.
-We also have answers to your questions about immunizations from why they are needed to when to schedule.

 Vitamin K deficiency bleeding cases have increased as a result of parents refusing to have their kids receive vitamin K at birth.